ingadhoc/odoo-argentina-ee/l10n_ar_account_reports/README.rst

 - Generates a PDF report with detailed listing of pending checks
 - Archivos para declaración de distintos impuestos (principalmente percepciones y retenciones)

+**Inflation adjustment index management**

+Provides a model to manage inflation adjustment indices, which are used to adjust amounts for inflation.
+The model ensures that only one index can be set per month and that the date of the index corresponds to the first day of the month.
+The indexes are updated automatically from https://www.facpce.org.ar/indices-facpce/ .

 Archivos para declaración de impuestos
 ======================================